 The Polaris Vega XT has a maximum frame rate of 250 Hz and latency of just 4 milliseconds, which allows for fast and efficient transfer of tracking data within robot-control systems.
 The frame rate remains constant even when multiple tracked objects are in view.

 Ease and Speed of Integration

 The Polaris Vega XT includes software, source code, and API tools to streamline the design and development of rigid bodies and tools, and to speed integration with OEM software applications.
-The software suite also includes utilities to support ongoing system diagnostics and maintenance.
+The software suite also includes utilities for ongoing system diagnostics and maintenance.

 |Maximum Number of Markers per Tool||6 single-face/20 multi-face for passive or active wireless-tools|